Brandon Taylor was named the 2015-16 Pac-12 Men's Basketball Scholar-Athlete of the Year.

 The APR accounts for eligibility, retention and graduation of all student-athletes on scholarship.
 It also provides a measure of each team's academic performance.

-Those three teams, along with track, received public recognition from the NCAA for posting a multi-year APR in the top 10 percent of all athletic teams in the country.
+Football, gymnastics, volleyball and men's tennis received public recognition from the NCAA for posting a multi-year APR in the top 10 percent nationally of all athletic teams in their particular sport.
+The later three programs earned perfect multi-year marks.